-- A. The teacher's salary is determined by the denominational teaching certificate held and the years of service.
+A. The teacher's salary is determined by the denominational teaching certificate held and the years of service.
 Securing certification to teach is the responsibility of the teacher.
-Application forms are available at the Mid-America Union Office of Education and through the employing organization. - B. Salary-step placement is established on the basis of the teaching credential currently held by the teacher and their years of service. - C. Graduates from non-Seventh-day Adventist colleges who have satisfied all professional education requirements with the exception of Bible are eligible to receive yearly salary steps, providing a proposed program of course work in Bible has been approved by the employing organization.
+Application forms are available at the Mid-America Union Office of Education and through the employing organization.

+B. Salary-step placement is established on the basis of the teaching credential currently held by the teacher and their years of service.